Nael-Studio/nael-platform/examples/mongo-orm/README.md

    ```

    The server logs its URL (default `http://localhost:4010`).
 Seeds execute automatically the first time—tracked per environment and connection—so reruns stay idempotent without manual scripts.

+   Thanks to the new `UsersModule`, all feature wiring lives in a dedicated module while the root module simply imports it.
+Entities and seeds are discovered from their decorators, so you only need to import the module once to activate them.

 3. Hit the endpoints: